 The more I read about the early church, the more I discovered what I did not expect to find.
 (This is usually the case with good research.)
 For instance, I found that all the research demonstrates that they met in homes, but I also found that we must be realistic about the fact that they had no other place to meet.
 The early church was a movement with no social standing.
 In fact, it was considered a cult that undermined the mores of the majority culture.
 Where else would they have met but in homes?

 In addition, the research demonstrates that it was a movement of small groups.
 Although some argue that they met in mid-size groups of 20-40 that met in homes of the more wealthy Christians—and I’m sure this occurred in some locations—archeological research has demonstrated that most homes could only handle 10-15 people.
 But here’s what I did not expect to find: There is little information about what actually transpired in these small group meetings.
 Those who want to get specific about what actually happened in these groups are speaking from silence.
 For instance, many argue that there was only small group house churches and that there was no preaching or teaching in larger gatherings.
 How can we actually know this?
 Jesus taught in larger groups.
 And it seems that Paul did also when he taught all night in Ephesus (Acts 20:7).
 But there is a lot that we just don’t know.
-I’ve found that people often project their preferred model of church life back upon the early church and therefore fill in the blanks.
+I’ve found that people often project their preferred model of life group lessons back upon the early church, and therefore fill in the blanks.

 1. They ate together.